 While I tried to figure out how I was going to salvage the ruined portion of the wood slice (because I had already ruined the OTHER side of the wood slice), I decided to add some pretty cursive for her name.

-I love the dramatic swashes before and after words.
-I Think I mentioned before that I’m a font junkie.
+I love the dramatic swashes before and afterward.
+I think I mentioned before that I’m a font junkie.
 Tell me I can download a free font and you bet I’m going to do it.
-Especially if it comes with pretty doodles.
-I designed her name on Picmonkey.com (SO easy) and printed it out.

 Because the black sharpie was a little too harsh (I prefer a more muted tone), I applied some white wax over the surface.
 Then, I quickly wiped off any excess with a paper towel.
 A quick wipe with some antiquing wax added a vintage look that I absolutely love!